-In a racket sport game like Tennis, you are either on the offensive or you are on the defensive.
+In a racket sport game like Get Ready To Compete In Tennis, you are either on the offensive or you are on the defensive.
 Some people choose one of the two that they are good at and stick to being either offensive or defensive player.

 In order to be more offensive, players tend to get aggressive in an impatient manner which can lead to them making mistakes rather than getting winners.